viviRbi/vyNote/frontend/Angular.md

 ## What are some features of the Angular framework?
 - Two-way data binding (ngModel) establish a connection between the user interface and business logic.
 When we input something, it will linked to a field in its Component class.
 We then can iterpolate that field in its html template
-- Directives: instruction we provide to the DOM for rendering a template. ngModel for data binding is one of , ng-repeat="x int names", *ng-if, *ng-for, @Component is also a directive
+- Directives: instruction we provide to the DOM for rendering a template. ngModel for data binding is one of them, ng-repeat="x int names", *ng-if, *ng-for, @Component is also a directive
 - Create user interface template in HTML rather than javascript
 - Angular use Jasmine testing framework
 - Also, Angular CLI is a pretty powerful tool